-- 5-6 pieces of chicken thighs, boneless, skinless, cut up into bite sized pieces
+- 6 chicken thighs boneless, skinless, cut up into bite sized pieces

-- 1 cup of blanched or steamed vegetables (optional)
+- 1 cup blanched or steamed vegetables optional

-- Add curry sauce mix, hot water, and ½ cup milk into a small sauce pan, whisk, cook on medium heat for 10 minutes, until slightly thickened, set aside.
+Add the red curry paste, hot water, and ½ cup milk into a small sauce pan, whisk, cook on medium heat for 10 minutes, until slightly thickened, set aside.

 Preheat a large frying pan for 1-2 minutes on medium heat, add oil and onions, saute for 1 minute.

 Add chicken, saute for 5 minutes until no longer pink.

 Add cooked vegetables (if using), curry sauce, ¼ cup of milk, coconut milk, scallion whites, and reduce heat to simmer for 5 minutes.